Pronunciation: IP i LIM ue mab

 Some side effects may occur during the injection.
 Tell your caregiver if you feel dizzy, light-headed, short of breath, itchy, tingly, chilled, or feverish.

-Serious and sometimes fatal reactions may occur during treatment with ipilimumab or months after stopping.
+Serious and sometimes fatal reactions may occur during treatment with ipilimumab or months after your last dose..
 Call your doctor right away if you have symptoms such as:

 - severe or ongoing diarrhea, severe stomach pain, bloody or tarry stools;